learn-academy-2020-echo/week-4-assessment-M-ram224/interview-questions.md

 Researched answer:

-- Yes Ruby methods are accessors because they access the element put inside of its method.
+- Yes Ruby methods are accessors because they access the element put inside of its method, they can only be a mutator with the !bang operator.

 2. What is a block in Ruby?